 Here are three quick photography lighting techniques that will help you when you are evaluating your photo's lighting.
 They all can be used no matter what photography lighting equipment you are using.

-Our eyes and our powerful brains do a great job of viewing a scene and seeing both dark shadow and bright highlight areas with great detail.
-Digital cameras are not quite as good at capturing that same range of brightnesses.
+Your eyes and our powerful brains do a remarkable job of viewing a scene and seeing both dark shadow and bright highlight areas with great detail.
+Digital cameras are not quite as good at "seeing" that same range of brightnesses.
 You need to simulate the lesser abilities of digital photography to overcome your remarkably adaptive eyesight.

-A quick way to preview how a photograph will look is to squint your eyes as you look at your subject.
-It sounds a bit unusual, but stay with me here for a second because with a little practice it works well.
+A quick way to preview how a photograph will actually look is to squint your eyes as you look at your subject.
+It sounds a bit unusual, but stay with me here for a second because with a little practice it will work well for you.

 Squinting will give you a quick view of the brightness levels of all of the objects in your photo.
 Generally, bright things are more emphasized than darker things in our scene.
 Our brains work in such a way that the bright areas are noticed first and are more dominant.

-The squinting technique will help you see what may be emphasized.
+The squinting technique will help you see what may be emphasized by being brighter.
 One good point for this one, you don't need a camera to practice.

 This technique is appropriate when you have a continuous light source like the sun, the sky, reflected light, light from man made electrical lighting, or some combination of these.

 When you look at the characteristics of the shadows to tell what direction the light is coming from, whether it's direct or diffused, and if there is light coming from another source.